 It might even be contributing to Fluffy’s separation anxiety.
-If your dog is struggling with separation anxiety, please reach out.
+If your dog is struggling with separation anxiety, please schedule a call or text me to talk about separation anxiety.
 I take on clients from anywhere in the world.

 All the good stuff is in the beginning.
 This order of operations makes it easy for your dog to dread your departure.

 Don’t let your morning routine start off at the high point and then get worse and worse and worse for Fluffy.
 Save the good stuff for the end.
 As you’ll see, my dog is basically begging me to leave by the end of my morning routine.
 The best part of his morning comes after I leave!
 Perfect!

 It’s Easy to Have a Dog-Friendly Morning Routine